Christian Torres (footballer, born 2004)

-Christian Dominick Torres Palacios (born April 15, 2004) is a professional footballer who plays as a winger for Major League Soccer club Los Angeles FC.
-Born in the United States, he represented the Mexico national under-20 team.
+Christian Dominick Torres Palacios (born April 15, 2004) is a professional footballer who plays as a winger for Liga de Expansión MX club Tapatío.
+Born in the United States, he played for the Mexico national under-20 team.

 Club career

 Born in Fontana, California, Torres began his career with the LA Galaxy youth academy before joining rivals Los Angeles FC in 2018.
 During his first season with the club, Torres won the Golden Boot for the under-15's level, scoring 17 goals.

 Los Angeles FC

 On July 8, 2020, Torres signed a professional homegrown player contract with Major League Soccer side Los Angeles FC.
 He was signed alongside fellow Mexican-American teammates Erik Dueñas and Tony Leone and all three were the first three homegrown signings to come directly from the club's academy.
-Torres then made his competitive debut for the club on August 30, 2020 in a 3–1 defeat against Seattle Sounders FC.
-He came on as a 78th minute substitute for Brian Rodríguez.Torres made his first start on October 14, 2020 in a 2–1 loss to the Vancouver Whitecaps.
-His first professional goal came on October 18, 2020 in the 93rd minute for a 1–1 draw against the Portland Timbers.
+Torres then made his competitive debut for the club on August 30, 2020, in a 3–1 defeat against Seattle Sounders FC.
+He came on as a 78th-minute substitute for Brian Rodríguez.
+Torres made his first start on October 14, 2020, in a 2–1 loss to Vancouver Whitecaps FC.
+His first professional goal came on October 18, 2020, in the 93rd minute for a 1–1 draw against the Portland Timbers.
 On November 24, 2020, Torres became the youngest player in MLS history to start in a playoff game at the age of 16 years 223 days.
 The previous record holder was Jozy Altidore, then of the New York Red Bulls, at the age of 16 years 349 days.